 - Entrants must be members of MOS.

-- The bird must be a representative bird for the area for that time of year for the convention site – in 2023 the convention will be held in May at Wisp Resort in Garrett County, MD.
-Garrett bar charts can be found on eBird here: https://ebird.org/barchart?r=US-MD-023&yr=all&m=
+- The bird must be a representative bird for the area for that time of year for the convention site – in 2024 the convention will be held in November at Grand Hotel in Worchester County, MD.
+Worchester bar charts can be found on eBird here.

 - The border or overall shape of the proposed pin shall be clearly indicated.

 - Each entry must be a photograph or digital scan of the original artwork.

 - All designs should be in color.

 - The entrant’s name, email address, MOS chapter affiliation and the species of bird must be included with each entry.

 - Entrants may not use others’ work or material copyrighted by others.

 - An entrant may submit more than one design.

 - By entering the contest, the entrants agree that if their design wins it becomes the property of MOS, which has the right to use the design to promote the convention and for other MOS promotional and historical uses.